usamec/GAML/README.md

 - max_iterations=number Optional.
 Maximum number of iterations for simulated annealing.
 Defaults to 50000.
 - t0=number             Optional.
 Initial temperature.
 Defaults to 0.008.
+- do_proprocess=whatever If set, we do only postprocessing.

 Moves configuration
 -------------------